 1. Provide Documentation

-2. Politely Ask for Changes As Soon As Possible
+2. If Your Car Accident Report is Inaccurate Ask for Changes As Soon As Possible

 It’s best to get a copy of your accident report as soon as you can to check for any errors.
-If you notice any issues, contact the officer who filed the report immediately.
+If your car accident report is inaccurate, contact the officer who filed the report immediately.